Stanger Stanfield Law, LLC - Employment & Labor Law Attorneys. Serving CT & MA ...We Can Help.

 Whenever I am asked to speak in public I enjoy sharing with my audience that I do not write wills or do house closings ...but if they have employment issues relating to "hiring" "firing" or "managing-in-between" ...my message will likely hit home.
 I firmly believe that neither employers nor employees have an absolute lock on stupidity ...and given the right (or wrong) set of circumstances, either side will often launch otherwise avoidable disputes into outer space.
 In all of this ...We Can Help

-The Robert Fortgang Associates Difference.
+The Stanger Stanfield Difference.
 Employment disputes tend to be volatile and complex.
 Whether you are an employer or an employee you need legal counsel who can handle difficult and sensitive issues with speed, skill and confidence.
-At Robert Fortgang Associates, we practice exclusively in the labor and employment field.
-We know the players, we know the rules, and we have the necessary practical experience to support our understanding of the law.
+At Stanger Stanfield, I practice exclusively in the labor and employment field.
+Together with my colleagues, we know the players, we know the rules, and we have the necessary practical experience to support our understanding of the law.
 We're experienced in handling both your stress and your issues; we roll up our sleeves and get at it.
 Members of the firm appear regularly before human rights commissions, state labor departments, arbitration boards, and a myriad of other administrative agencies.
 We have extensive experience litigating in State and Federal Courts throughout the New England States.

 Creative, Practical Advice.
 Knowing the law is the easy part of our job.
 The more difficult aspect is applying the legal principles in creative and practical ways, to achieve our clients' short and long-term objectives.
 We take pride in our ability to meet this challenge.
 Before we give an opinion, make a recommendation, or advance an argument on your behalf, the legal and practical implications are always considered.